-It’s awkward to talk to someone who doesn’t talk back yet, but the research is clear—there’s a direct link between a child’s intelligence and the number of words spoken to them.
+It’s awkward to talk to someone who doesn’t talk back yet, but the research is clear—there’s a strong link between the number of words spoken to a child from birth and their later vocabulary skills.
 In the first few months, your baby is constantly listening to the intonation, rhythm, and patterns of your voice.
 Even though they can’t understand what you’re saying yet, their brain is laying the groundwork for acquiring language.

 Some tips for talking to your baby:

-- Try the reading position above—your baby is more likely to take an interest in the book you’re reading if they can see your face, too!
+- Try the reading position above—they’re more likely to take an interest in the book if they can see your mouth and facial expressions.
 Also, this position helps to support awkward, slumpy little bodies with your legs.

 - Talk aloud to your baby about what you’re doing together— just narrate your day.
 During changing time, talk face to face.